doxas/webgl_editron/README.md

 # webgl editron

-WebGL and GLSL live editor app for electron.
+Live editor app for WebGL and GLSL with electron.

 ## development